ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/declarations/arrays_strings.rst

 	// prints 'This is a string split across multiple lines!'

-A string literal creates what is known as a ``temporary value``, which cannot be stored in a variable- it's primary purpose is to pass directly into functions.
+A string literal creates what is known as a ``temporary value``, which cannot be stored in a variable- its primary purpose is to pass directly into functions.
 However, a string literal can also be used as the initializer for a `char32` array, which does store it for longer-term use.